adeyahya/machine/hosts/README.md

 Each host directory should contain:
 - `configuration.nix` - Main system configuration
-- `hardware-configuration.nix` - Hardware-specific configuration
+- `hardware.nix` - Hardware-specific configuration
 - `README.md` - Documentation specific to this host

 ## Adding a New Host